paulramisch/bundestag_speech_tagger/README.md

 # Bundestag Speech Tager: Comparison of Different Machine Learning Architectures to Structure Plenary Minutes

-This repository contains an evaluation of different machine learning (ML) architectures and models trained to find speeches in the unstructured plenary minutes files of the German Bundestag, and compares their performance with the regex based approach used for the [Open Discourse Corpus](https://opendiscourse.de/).
+This repository contains an evaluation of different machine learning (ML) architectures and models trained to find speeches in the unstructured plenary minutes files of the German Bundestag, and compares their performance with the rule-based approach used for the [Open Discourse Corpus](https://opendiscourse.de/).

 The code for training the models can be found in the respective folders `lstm_model`, `lstm_model_fasttext`, `bert_model`.
 They each contain a trained, ready-to-use model, except for the BERT architecture due to the size limitations of the GitHub hosting.
-The `open_discourse` folder contains the Open Discourse regex heuristics adapted to work with the training data used for the ML training for comparison.
+The `open_discourse` folder contains the Open Discourse regex patterns adapted to work with the training data used for the ML training for comparison.
 The `data` folder contains the annotated transcripts in XML format, a script to generate training data, and the training data in CSV and Pickle.

 ---

 # 1. Introduction

-The project [Open Discourse](https://opendiscourse.de/) (OP) offers a database of all speeches held in the German parliament, the Bundestag.[^1] To achieve this, the research team used OCR- and/or PDF-extracted texts of the transcripts and cut them into individual speeches using regex-based heuristics.
-These complex heuristics cover the majority of cases, but approximately 3 % of the original speeches are missing.
+The project [Open Discourse](https://opendiscourse.de/) (OP) offers a database of all speeches held in the German parliament, the Bundestag.[^1] To achieve this, the research team used OCR- and/or PDF-extracted texts of the transcripts and cut them into individual speeches using rules that are implemented with regular expressions (regex).
+These complex rules cover the majority of cases, but approximately 3 % of the original speeches are missing.
 Furthermore, the Open Discourse corpora categorises some texts as speeches which do not constitute as such.[^2]

-The heuristics are based on a short introduction before the speech with the speaker's name, party and function, for which three complex regular expression (regex) patterns were written.[^3] Although the regex patterns are public, there is no documentation of their development.
+The regex patterns are based on a short introduction before the speech with the speaker's name, party and function, for which three complex regular expression (regex) patterns were written.[^3] Although the regex patterns are public, there is no documentation of their development.
 The approach of using regex to structure unstructured (plenary) documents is very common and was also used for the similar GermaParl corpus.[^4]

 If this introduction is found, the system sees it as the beginning of a new speech and makes a cut from the previous speech.
 So an error here always affects the previous speech too, because it means that the previous speech now contains the content of the missed speech.
 In the recent preprint paper for the corpus, the team identifies two known problems for election terms 1, 2, 19 and 20.[^5] Unfortunately, the problems are more widespread, affecting all election terms in the OP corpus.[^6]

 It is important to note that this task is very complex, as the structure of these lines and the information they contain has changed slightly over the 70 years that the corpus reflects.
 In addition, regex patterns are very susceptible to typing and OCR errors as they only match the exact formula.[^7]

-This project seeks to find out if it is possible to get better results than a regex heuristic by using natural language processing techniques to structure plenary minutes by classifying possible speech beginnings.
-Many machine learning tasks have been developed for precisely this purpose, and the use of ML models to structure XML files is not an uncommon research trope.[^8] This work is unique in that it is not intended for general use, but to achieve near perfect results on a specific dataset, outperforming heuristic approaches that have been developed with great care.
+This project seeks to find out if it is possible to get better results than a regex rules-based approach by using natural language processing techniques to structure plenary minutes by classifying possible speech beginnings.
+Many machine learning tasks have been developed for precisely this purpose, and the use of ML models to structure XML files is not an uncommon research trope.[^8] This work is unique in that it is not intended for general use, but to achieve near perfect results on a specific dataset, outperforming rules-based approaches that have been developed with great care.
 The intention is both to reduce the effort required for this task and to increase the quality of the classifications.

 # 2. Approach & Preparation